CCC Tara Redwood School Parent Classes

 Nestled in the redwoods by a gurgling creek, the preschool's magical spot is now comprised of a soccer field, a basketball court, a series of wonderful wooden climbing and play structures, an interactive garden for life lab programs and multiple trekking trails.

 In 2012, for a temporary duration, Tara Redwood School expanded its school program and opened a second campus in Soquel Village for the elementary classes, K–6th grades and the Wisdom Way After School Program.
-Tara Redwood School is now raising funds from generous donors and supporters to begin development of both the preschool and the elementary school to be one greater campus in the near future.

 A Message From His Holiness the Dalai Lama